-- Charge the battery in a well-ventilated area, so that gases produced while charging can dissipate. - Keep sparks, flames, and smoking materials away from the battery at all times. - Make sure the battery cap vents are open after the battery is filled with acid (check manifold vent on each cap). - Make sure the battery charger is unplugged before connecting or disconnecting cables to the battery.
+- Charge the battery in a well-ventilated area, so that gases produced while charging can dissipate. - Keep sparks, flames, and smoking materials away from the battery at all times. - Make sure the battery cap vents are open (check manifold vent on each cap). - Make sure the battery charger is unplugged before connecting or disconnecting cables to the battery.